RainingChain/Z64LuaHooks/README.md

 - Open Bizhawk and load the ROM.
 - Open the Lua Console via Tools->Lua Console
 - Open the script `main.lua`
-- Click to checkbox to apply thee mods you want.
+- Click to checkbox to apply the mods you want.
 - NOTICE: Always close the Mod Window before closing the Lua Console.

 ####How to contribute: